ArdentK/ArdentK/README.md

 ### Hi there 👋

-This is me trying to be a software engeneer.
+This is me trying to be a software engineer.

 ![ME](73R3.gif)